Cynthia Hofmann-Coale, NTP, CNHP

 “I feel like I’ve been lovingly welcomed into a family here at the Well of Life.
 I believe that everything happens for a reason, and right here and now, I am meant to be here.
 I look forward to learning and growing, surrounded by such wonderful people!”

-Maria Smith started working at the Well of Life in July of 2017 as a front desk Receptionist.
+Maureen Schessler started working at the Well of Life in October of 2018 as a Receptionist.

 Rachel Kemmerer came to the Well of Life Center in June of 2011 experiencing fatigue, leg pain, chest pain, stomach pain, and a sensitivity to certain foods.
 She began working at our Front Desk in February of 2013.